-The attached memo is in response to Council's direction to staff on July 6, 2021 regarding the impacts of senior government downloading on the City budget.

-The issue of downloading is complex and involves difficult questions of how to best deliver services across all levels of government for the ultimate benefit of taxpayers, recognizing the strain on resources across all levels of government.

-- The report is framed across three categories of downloading where costs are passed on to local government; as well as noting three areas where local government spending is impacted by policy of senior governments; and lastly noting emerging service areas that are resulting in increased mandates for local government. - ☐ The memo outlines costs where the impact can be quantified, and notes others where it is more difficult to quantify.
-The impacts noted in this report represent a significant ongoing financial challenge for the City, and also a significant opportunity to build partnerships with senior government and look for ways to improve coordination, expand revenue tools, and provide stable and predictable funding.
+- 1) The downloading report outlines the impacts of senior government downloading on the City budget.
+A few summary points: - The issue of downloading is complex and involves difficult questions of how to best deliver services across all levels of government for the ultimate benefit of taxpayers, recognizing the strain on resources across all levels of government. - The report is framed across three categories of downloading where costs are passed on to local government; as well as noting three areas where local government spending is impacted by policy of senior governments; and lastly, noting emerging service areas that are resulting in increased mandates for local government. - The memo outlines costs where the impact can be quantified, and notes others where it is more difficult to quantify.
+The impacts noted in this report represent a significant ongoing financial challenge for the City, and also a significant opportunity to build partnerships with senior government and look for ways to improve coordination, expand revenue tools, and provide stable and predictable funding. - 2) The property tax bill outlines a property assessment information and the multiple property tax levies, including those related to Other Taxing Authorities (OTA's) as well the City of Vancouver.
+You'll note, as discussed at the onboarding session, that the OTAs make up almost half of the property owners' tax bill.
+There is limited ability to change the structure of this document as it is system generated. - 3) The property tax insert is distributed with the property tax bills.
+This is the document that is produced by the City and allows us to share any pertinent information on the tax bill, budget, or other related information.
+Council can request staff to include any specific information they would like highlighted for property owners.

-If you have any questions, please feel free to contact me or Patrice Impey at patrice.impey@vancouver.ca / 604.873.7610.
+Should you have any questions please feel free to contact me or Patrice Impey @Patrice.impey@vancouver.ca.